 Founding Editor: Emeritus Professor John MacKenzie

-This series is published in collaboration with the UK Society for the Study of French History.
-It aims to showcase innovative short monographs relating to the history of the French, in France and in the world since c.1750.
-Each volume speaks to a theme in the history of France with broader resonances to other discourses about the past.
-Authors demonstrate how the sources and interpretations of modern French history are being opened to historical investigation in new and interesting ways, and how unfamiliar subjects have the capacity to tell us more about the role of France within the European continent.
-The series is particularly open to interdisciplinary studies that break down the traditional boundaries and conventional disciplinary divisions.
+This series is published in collaboration with the Society for the Study of French History (UK) and the French Colonial Historical Society.
+It aims to showcase innovative monographs and edited collections on the history of France, its colonies and imperial undertakings, and the francophone world more generally since c.
+1750.
+Authors demonstrate how sources and interpretations are being opened to historical investigation in new and interesting ways, and how unfamiliar subjects have the capacity to tell us more about France and the French colonial empire, their relationships in the world, and their legacies in the present.
+The series is particularly receptive to studies that break down traditional boundaries and conventional disciplinary divisions.

 Bringing together Cultural History and Cultural Studies, the books in this series explain in a readable and accessible way where we are now socially and culturally and how we got to where we are, promote an interdisciplinary approach to cultural issues and encourage deeper thought about the attitudes and institutions of popular culture.